What’s the difference between a red shirt and a black shirt? To the human eye, quite a bit.

-For example, if you operate an online fashion brand, the data might tell you that certain colors of a pair of pants might sell more during the winter compared to summer months in the US, for example.
+For example, if you operate an online fashion brand, the data might tell you that certain colours of a pair of pants might sell more during the winter compared to summer months in the US, for example.

 Or, you can use the data to determine any variations of a product that are undersold.
-If you sell the same sweater in multiple colors, you might find the mustard yellow one isn’t selling and is taking up room in your warehouse.
+If you sell the same sweater in multiple colours, you might find the mustard yellow one isn’t selling and is taking up room in your warehouse.
 This may enable you to put it on sale to get rid of the excess inventory.